The City of Golden Domes

 -Tchaikovsky National Music Academy Is the conservatory for higher education in music.
 On the southeast side of the square.

--Hotel Ukrayina Occupying the entire east side, was built in 1961 as Hotel Moscow is a landmark building for its architecture, typical Stalinist and the same used back in Moscow in the construction of the Seven Sisters buildings.
+-Hotel Ukraina Occupying the entire east side, was built in 1961 as Hotel Moscow is a landmark building for its architecture, typical Stalinist and the same used back in Moscow in the construction of the Seven Sisters buildings.

 -October Palace At the northeast side of the square, was built in the late 19th century as an institute for girls, nowadays a centre for performing and arts.